 Wetlands located along the Detroit River are remnants of the submergent and land-based wetlands that once made up the more extensive Detroit River Wetland.
-Presently, the Detroit River Marshes PSW is a 575 ha coastal wetland complex comprised of six individual wetlands, including river marshes, Grassy Island, Turkey Island and the north and south ends and east side of Fighting Island.
-Wetland types include marsh (96 percent) and swamp (4 percent) and the dominant vegetation forms include submergent vegetation (59.4 percent) and emergent vegetation (29.5 percent).
+Presently, the Detroit River Marshes Provincially Significant Watershed (PSW) is a 575 ha (1421 acres) coastal wetland complex comprised of six individual wetlands, including river marshes, Grassy Island, Turkey Island and the north and south ends and east side of Fighting Island.
+Wetland types include marsh (96 per cent) and swamp (4 per cent) and the dominant vegetation forms include submergent vegetation (59.4 per cent) and emergent vegetation (29.5 per cent).
 The site type of this wetland is 100 percent riverine, and soils have not been designated (Wormington and Fraser 1985a).

-Submergent species such as pondweed (Potamogeton sp.), milfoil (Myriophyllum sp.) and grassleaf mud-plantain (Heteranthera dubia) are dominant in more than 59 percent of this wetland, by area.
+Submergent species such as pondweed (Potamogeton sp.), milfoil (Myriophyllum sp.) and grassleaf mud-plantain (Heteranthera dubia) are dominant in more than 59 per cent of this wetland, by area.
 Robust emergents such as cattail, reed (Phragmites sp.) and bulrush (Scirpus sp.) are common in marsh portions of this wetland.
 Smartweeds (Polygonum sp.), sedges (Carex sp.) and meadowsweet (Spiraea sp.) are also present in marsh communities.
 Species such as willow (Salix sp.), dogwood (Cornus sp.) and sumac (Rhus sp.) dominate swamp portions of this wetland.

 This wetland provides breeding and/or feeding habitat for three nationally and provincially 'Threatened' wildlife species listed on SARA, Schedule 1, including eastern foxsnake, Butler's gartersnake and eastern massasauga (Sistrurus catenatus).
-It provides habitat for swamp rose-mallow (Hibiscus moscheutos), a species listed on SARA, Schedule 3 and as 'Special Concern' both nationally and provincially.
+It also provides habitat for swamp rose-mallow (Hibiscus moscheutos), a species listed on SARA, Schedule 3 and as 'Special Concern' both nationally and provincially.
 Several provincially, regionally and/or locally significant species are also present in this wetland.